DirectoryTree/LdapRecord-Docs/core/v3/testing.md

 ### Adding Expectations

-To add expectations to the `LdapFake` instance, you may call the `expect` method, and provide a new `LdapExpectation` instance.
-The `LdapExpectation` class accepts the `Ldap` method name to mock:
+To add expectations to the `LdapFake` connection instance, you may call the `expect` method, and provide a new `LdapExpectation` instance.
+The `LdapExpectation` class accepts the `LdapRecord\Ldap` method name to mock:

 ```php
 use LdapRecord\Testing\LdapFake;